andresebr/kumodd/README.md

 Data is verified when listing or downloading files.
 During downloading, Google Drive provides an MD5 only for non-native files.
 For native Google Docs, Sheets, and Slides, the MD5 is computed in memory prior to writing the data to disk.
-During downloading, if a file exists, but any of the MD5, size or Last Modify time differ from the previously saved metadata, kumodd will re-download the file and save the updated YAML metadata.
+During downloading, if a file exists, but any of the MD5, size or Last Modify time differ between Google Drive's reported values and the values on disk, then kumodd will re-download the file and save the updated YAML metadata.
 Next, it will re-read the saved file and metadata to ensure the MD5, size and time stamp on disk are valid.

 Kumodd also verifies bulk metadata.
 However, certain metadata are dynamic while others are static.
 Dynamic items are valid for a limited time after they are downloaded, after